Fitzgerald Marine Reserve: Details of habitats

 The coastal strand habitat lies between the Pacific Ocean and the upper edge of the beach or coastal marsh.
 Species enjoying this niche are the California sea lion, harbor seal, Snowy egret, Great blue heron, cormorant and a variety of terns, murres, gulls and other shorebirds.
-Within the tidepool area there are also sea urchins, anemone, hermit crabs and numerous other mollusks.
+Within the tidepool area there are also sea urchins, sea anemones, hermit crabs and numerous other mollusks.

 The flanks of San Vicente Creek and another unnamed drainage further south in the preserve are coastal salt marsh habitat.
 This niche is an important nesting and feeding area for many bird species including rails.
 Since this marsh lacks cordgrass, it is a poor nesting site of ducks.
 Dense pickleweed provides good habitat for a variety of rodents, reptiles and rabbits.

 North of the salt marsh of Vicente Creek lies the freshwater marsh and seepage, which hosts a number of trees supporting bird-life and mammals.
 The arroyo willow here is important to migrating warblers and other passerines.

 Nearby features of interest

 At the southern edge of the reserve lies the Moss Beach Distillery, a California Point of Historical Interest, that has served as a clifftop restaurant since 1927.

+In the area of the former Dolger house there is a old road cut down to the beach below the Distillery restaurant.
+On the landward side of the road cut are the remnants of an old indian shell mound.

 To the east of the reserve is the Seal Cove Inn, a luxury destination country inn operated by noted travel author Karen Brown.

 The opening sequence of the movie Memoirs of a Geisha was filmed on the bluffs overlooking the Reserve.